 For a barista-like experience, we recommend the Miele VitroLine CVA7845BW for its ability to program drink orders and brew two beverages simultaneously.
 Plus, it’s easy to clean, thanks to an automatic spout rinser and dishwasher-safe components.
-For a non-plumbing option, the Smeg CMSU6451X is hard to beat.
+For a non-plumbed option, the Smeg CMSU6451X is hard to beat.
 With this stainless steel machine, you can customize your coffee’s temperature, intensity, and grind with ease.

 What to Look for in a Built-In Coffee Machine

 A built-in coffee machine is supposed to integrate seamlessly into your kitchen’s walls, freeing up valuable counter space.
 That means there is little, if any, wiggle room when it comes to measurements.
-It also means that you have to factor in the placement of your waterline, depending on whether you get a plumbed or non-plumbed machine.
+It also means that you have to factor in the placement of your water line, depending on whether you get a plumbed or non-plumbed machine.

 Yoni Babitsky, the owner of Enigma Coffee, tells The Spruce that a plumbed coffee maker directly connects to a water line.
 Once installed by a professional plumber, it provides a continuous flow of water to the machine.
 A non-plumbed machine, on the other hand, utilizes a water reservoir that you must fill regularly in order for the coffee maker to operate.
 Though that can be tedious, most built-in coffee machines have large water reservoirs, so it is only something you’d have to do every few days.

 “With a non-plumbed machine, you save a lot of money on installation,” says Babitsky.
-“And you save more money if you move since a plumbed in machine would be an entire project to disconnect.”
+“And you save more money if you move, since a plumbed-in machine would be an entire project to disconnect.”

 With either version, you need to be mindful of whether your water source is filtered.
 “You need a pretty specific type of water not to ruin your plumbed machine and get the best out of your espresso,” explains Babitsky.
-“You probably want to look into Reverse Osmosis filtration for plumbed options.
-If that sounds complicated, then don’t worry about it and go for the non-plumbing option.”
+“You probably want to look into reverse osmosis filtration for plumbed options.
+If that sounds complicated, then don’t worry about it, and go for the non-plumbing option.”